 By doing all kinds of things that make us feel more comfortable and at ease.
 Things like staying in touch with friends and family, watching our favorite TV shows from home, connecting with new people, traveling, etc.

 And what’s one little thing that always gives me a boost?
-One of my favorite food products from home.
+Getting my hands on my favorite food products from home.

 Even when you aren’t stressed and craving a comfort of home, sometimes you want what you want and there’s nothing wrong with that.
 In our technologically advanced society, it’s pretty simple to order anything your heart desires and have it delivered to your doorstep.

 (Speaking of a taste from home, did you hear the first Costco opened in France a few months ago?
 Too bad it’s several hours away from me!)

 Anyway, I think it’s silly when people criticize others about the most insignificant things, and while doing so, throw respect and civility out the window.
 It’s even more ridiculous when it’s a tad hypocritical.
 Take for example someone who happily seeks out French wine or cheese in the USA and in the same breath criticizes an American abroad for trying to find American food in France.

 As much as we might want something from home, there’s another person who rains on our parade saying unhelpful things like, “Stop trying to make France more like America!” or “If you want American peanut butter, move back to America!”
 Nice, huh?
 I’ve seen comments like those and worse on forums online.